liewteh/challenge-london-mini-guide/challenge-quote-server/README.md

 - `/quotes` - returns ALL of the quotes, as JSON.
 - `/quotes/random` - returns ONE of the quotes, picked differently at random each time it is requested.

 A list of quotes (in JSON format) is provided in this repo [quotes.json](./quotes.json), but it will also be included in the starter project on glitch.
+Each quote is a simple object with a quote and an author.

-Try to do this challenge without looking at the tasks below.
+Try to use what you know to do this challenge on your own.
+However, there are some steps to guide you, below.

 ## Start by remixing our example server